eric-zhu-quantum/FastScan/README.md

 # FastScan
-MATLAB-based GUI that allows you to use a compatible Agilent TLS and (oscillo)scope to capture the results of a wavelength sweep.
+MATLAB-based GUI that allows you to use a compatible Agilent/Keysight tunable laser and (oscillo)scope to capture the real-time results of a continuous wavelength sweep.